Rona Nishliu

-Rona Nishliu (born 25 August 1986) is a Kosovo-Albanian singer and songwriter.
+Rona Nishliu (born 25 August 1986) is a Kosovar singer and songwriter who predominately sings in Albanian.
 She came to international prominence after representing Albania in the Eurovision Song Contest 2012 in Baku, Azerbaijan, where she placed fifth and achieved the best placement for Albania to date.

 Early life and career

 2004–2012: Early life and beginnings

 Rona Nishliu was raised in her birth town Mitrovica, but moved with her family to Pristina at the age of thirteen due to the political situation in her hometown.
 In 2004 she entered "Ethet e së premtës mbrëma" (Friday night's fevers), a similar show to Idols.
 She successfully passed the first rounds and entered the live shows, where she finished Top 5.
-After the show, she worked on Radio Blue Sky in Prishtina as a presenter.
+After the show, she worked on Radio Blue Sky in Pristina as a presenter.

 In 2004, Rona teamed up with Vesa Luma and Teuta Kurti to enter the 43rd edition of Festivali i Këngës, for a chance to represent Albania in the 2005 Eurovision Song Contest with "Flakareshë".
 The trio were qualified for the final night held on 18 December 2004 but lost to Ledina Çelo who was declared the winner.